dandob1/University_Registrar_System/README.md

   - Follow instructions on the submit payment button.
   - Login as user "33445566" and password "pass" as a grad secretary
   - Navigate to view applications and matriculate the student you created.
 Also assign them an advisor from the homepage table's "assign advisor" button.
   - Login as the user you created and submit their advising form for classes they plan to take.
-Make sure to adhere to all prerequisites and requires courses.
+Make sure to adhere to all prerequisites and required courses.
   - Approve the advising form from the users faculty advisor page
   - Register for the classes selected in the form from the student homepage
   - Sign in as the grad secretary and provide grades for all of the courses selected.
 Make sure the GPA is above 3.0 for MS students and above 3.4 for PhD students.